zentuit/soomla-ios-core/README.md

 **September 29th, 2013:** Server Side Verification is now implemented into ios-store.
 The server is a complimentary server provided by [SOOMLA](http://soom.la) to help you get your in-game purchases a bit more secured.
 This feature is not enabled by default.
 In order to enable Server Side verification go to StoreConfig.m and set  **VERIFY_PURCHASES = YES**.

 **September 22th, 2014**:
-**BREAKING:** NonConsumableItem class removed.
-To prevent confusion between `NonConsumableItem` and `LifeTimeVG`, we have removed the `NonConsumableItem`.
+**BREAKING:** `NonConsumableItem` class removed to prevent confusion between `NonConsumableItem` and `LifeTimeVG`.
-To create a non-consumable item, define it as such on iTunes connect, and in your IStoreAssets implementation, defined it as a `LifeTimeVG` with `PurchaseType` of `PurchaseWithMarket`.
+To create a non-consumable item, define it as such on iTunes connect, and in your IStoreAssets implementation, defined it as a `LifeTimeVG` with `PurchaseWithMarket`.
 For example:
 ```ObjectiveC
 MARRIAGE_GOOD = [[LifetimeVG alloc]
 	initWithName:@"Marriage"